mpucci92/TopicModellingElasticSearch/README.md

 The following will:
 1. Run the app.py file to load up flask web server and then input into browser corresponding URL: `http://127.0.0.1:8080/model/<index>/<keyword>/<startTime>/<endTime>'`
 2. Pass the flask parameters to elasticsearch query object.
-Check if a model exists for this specific ticker
     - If the parameters are defined with the correct format - financial data will be retrieved from elasticsearch cluster.
 2. The data will then be passed to textPreprocessing function and output will be a list of title.
 3. The list of titles will then go through distilbert model and generate text embeddings.